sellout-tickets/Documentation/README.md

   - NPM is the package manager for Node used in every Sellout package to handle installations and versioning of open-source and third-party tools.
 Sellout also maintains its own NPM packages, the code in `common` to easily publish, install, and share in-house code with every Sellout package.
 - Lerna
   - Lerna is monorepo management tools and enables Sellout to more effectively manage each package that the system consists of.
 It enables command to be run in every package and provides the ability to write scripts for things such as publishing the `common` code to NPM and updating the package version in every package that uses them.
-- Sentry
-  Sentry is used is record crash analytics and other server analytics in production and staging environments.
 - Intercom
   - Intercom is a tool that Sellout uses in Backstage and on the marketing site.
 It is a saas platform that allows customers to directly contact Sellout's customer support team through their web browser without leaving the Sellout app.
 - Redux
-  - Sellout uses Redux for client side caching and global state in both Purchase-portal and Backstage.
+  - Sellout uses Redux for client side caching and global state management in both Purchase-portal and Backstage.
 - Redux-Saga
   - Redux-Saga is a library used in conjuction with Redux that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.
 Sellout uses Redux-Saga in both Backstage and Purchase-portal.
 - JWT